 Like higher-rated fixed-income securities, lower grade securities generally are purchased and sold through dealers who make a market in such securities for their own accounts.
 However, there are fewer dealers in the lower grade securities market, which may be less liquid than the market for higher-rated fixed-income securities, even under normal economic conditions.
 Also, there may be significant disparities in the prices quoted for lower grade securities by various dealers.
 As a result, during periods of high demand in the lower grade securities market, it may be difficult to acquire lower grade securities appropriate for investment by a Municipal Fund.
-Adverse economic conditions and investor perceptions thereof (whether or not based on economic reality) may impair liquidity in the lower grade securities to be reduced.
+Adverse economic conditions and investor perceptions thereof (whether or not based on economic reality) may impair liquidity in the lower grade securities market and may cause the prices a Municipal Fund receives for its lower grade securities to be reduced.
 In addition, a Municipal Fund may experience difficulty in liquidating a portion of its portfolio when necessary to meet its liquidity needs or in response to a specific economic event such as deterioration in the creditworthiness of the issuers.
 Under such conditions, judgment may play a greater role in valuing certain of a Municipal Fund's portfolio instruments than in the case of instruments trading in a more liquid market.
 Moreover, a Municipal Fund may incur additional expenses to the extent that it is required to seek recovery upon a default on a portfolio holding or to participate in the restructuring of the obligation.